Innovation

 The usage of drones, also known as unmanned aerial vehicles, is becoming very common in large-scale construction sites, with most site surveys being conducted using UAVs.

-RELATED: How Drones are Changing the Construction industry
+RELATED: How Drones are Changing the Construction Industry

-This enables construction managers to monitor the progress of projects from the comfort of their offices through aerial pictures, maps, and 3D photos transmitted by the drones.
+This enables construction managers to monitor the progress of projects from the comfort of their offices through aerial pictures, maps, and 3D photos transmitted by drones.

 10) Graphene-reinforced concrete